EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * Sebastian.
 Interest in more parallel stuff?
 Short documentation in wiki on `operands_and_partials` asynchronous execution concept which is an alternative to OpenMP.
 Pro: general/no need for MPI/Stan programs stay as they are; Con: I don't have time to do it any time soon.

+* Sebastian.
+Sparse matrices.
+Any hope for soon solutions?
+Function which is unsafe to use in addition to what we have with big warnings (sorry if I missed any of this, but this is important for many models).

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._